 Before any of these warning signs occur, there are some measures you can take.
 They are:

-•Testing the humidity with a reliable tester (contact us and we will send you one to keep free of charge)
+•Testing the humidity with a reliable tester (contact us and we will send you one to keep free of charge) It can cost a fair amount of energy though so getting a cheaper electricity quote will help mitigate the costs.
+A quote from Usave should help.

 •Increase ventilation by keeping air circulating with a small fan or by opening windows